iuliet716/flash-attention-cuda-from-scratch/docs/08_wmma.md

 Ps[r * BC + c] = __float2half(p);
 ```

-This FP16 `P` tile can then be used directly as a WMMA operand for $PV$.
+The FP16 P tile supplies the WMMA operand for $PV$.
+It stores unnormalized exponentials; normalization is applied after all K/V tiles.

+The running softmax state remains FP32, but rounding P to FP16 introduces an additional numerical difference from Step 07.

 ## PV with Tensor Cores